thomasjsaubert/Remote-Desktop/README.md

 3. Click **Connect**.
 4. Enter the **username and password** when prompted.
 5. You should now be connected to the remote machine.

 ---

+## 🔐 Security Best Practices

+- Use strong passwords and enable account lockout policies.
+- Only allow Remote Desktop connections over a secure VPN or internal network.
+- Enable **Network Level Authentication (NLA)** for an added layer of protection.
+- Limit users/groups allowed to connect remotely.
+- Regularly review and audit Remote Desktop access logs.
+- Keep systems up to date with patches and antivirus software.

+---